Weekly Roundup: Travis Kalanick sued by Benchmark, Snap and Blue Apron sink after Q2 earnings

 Snap wasn’t the only tech company having a really bad week.
 With Blue Apron, “The problem quickly became getting customers to stick around and keep buying meals.
 This time around, the company was able to improve the health of its customer base as they are spending more money and buying slightly more meals, but it still has to show that it can grow that base even as it starts to pull back on marketing,” writes TechCrunch’s Matthew Lynley.

 Bitcoin reached a record high valuation of $3,000 per coin to complete a rollercoaster week that began with the long-awaited split of the cryptocurrency.
-Now the most established wallet and exchange service, Coinbase, announced a Series D funding round.
+Now the most established wallet and exchange service, Coinbase announced a Series D funding round.
 The startup has been in the right place at the right time to capitalize on the excitement in the industry.
 In other cryptocurrency news, Filecoin, the much-anticipated cryptocurrency that will eventually power a distributed file storage system, opened its record-breaking ICO for accredited investors after raising $52 million from advisors.

 6. SoftBank’s Vision Fund backs Flipkart in record India tech investment